SurajKande/python_packaging/README.md

 # Python modules

-A Python file, provided it only relies on the standard library, can be redistributed and reused.
+A python file, provided it only relies on the standard library, can be redistributed and reused.
 You will also need to ensure it’s written for the right version of Python, and only relies on the standard library.

 This is great for sharing simple scripts and snippets between people who both have compatible Python versions.
 There are even some entire Python libraries that offer this as an option, such as [bottle.py](https://bottlepy.org/docs/dev/) and [boltons](https://boltons.readthedocs.io/en/latest/architecture.html#architecture)

 # Why packaging ?

 The easiest way to organize the code of big applications is to split them into several packages.
-This makes the code simpler, easier to understand, maintain, and change.
-It also maximizes the reusability of your code.
+This makes the code simpler, easier to understand, maintain, and change, it also maximizes the reusability of your code.
 Separate packages act as components that can be used in various programs.
    How to share these modules between people, it becomes harder to share every single file seperately, it’s usually organized into a directory structure. if your code consists of multiple Python files Any directory containing Python files can comprise an package.

 ### example of package structure: